Raising Arizona: Plot

 The next morning, Smalls approaches Nathan Sr. and reveals himself as a bounty hunter.
 When Nathan Sr. rejects Smalls' offer to bring back Nathan Jr. for $50,000, Smalls decides to do the job anyway and threatens to sell the baby on the black market.
 Glen returns to fire Hi, revealing his inference that Hi and Ed kidnapped Nathan Jr. Glen threatens to turn them in unless they agree to give the baby to him and Dot.
 Overhearing this, Gale and Evelle overpower Hi and kidnap Nathan Jr. themselves.
 Hi and Ed resolve to rescue him.

 Gale and Evelle grow attached to Nathan Jr. The two nearly leave him behind while robbing a convenience store, then forget him again during the bank robbery.
 A dye pack explodes in their stolen money sack, covering them and the getaway car interior with blue dye.
 The distraction allows Smalls to capture the baby before Hi and Ed arrive.
 In the ensuing struggle, Ed grabs Nathan Jr. while Smalls severely beats Hi.
 Hi pulls the pin from one of the hand grenades clipped to Smalls' vest, causing them all to explode and kill Smalls.

 Hi and Ed sneak back into the Arizona home to return Nathan Jr. but Nathan Sr. catches them.
 Nathan Sr. sympathizes with their motives and decides not to report them to the authorities.
-Learning that Hi and Ed are considering a divorce, he suggests that they think about it first.
+Learning that Hi and Ed are considering a divorce after all they've been through, he suggests that they think about it first.

 While sleeping beside Ed that night, Hi has a series of prophetic dreams.
 Gale and Evelle return to prison, having realized that they are not ready for society and now desire to reform like Hi did; Glen is arrested by a Polish-American police officer who is unamused by the ethnic jokes he tells; and Nathan Jr. becomes a high school football star with Hi and Ed anonymously watching and encouraging him.
 Later he dreams of an elderly couple with a large, wholesome family, and wonders whether this was a vision of him and Ed, or of Utah.